vandanj01/Stock_Market_Analysis/README.md

 - Display stock price over the last 7 days in a chart.
 - Validate stock symbols before adding them to the watchlist.
 - Store and manage the watchlist in a MySQL database.
-- Handle sensitive data like API keys and database credentials using environment variables.